Art Glass Centerpiece ‘Porifera V’ by Roberta Mason

-Inspired by the movement of water, the maelstrom art glass centerpiece is a visual delight.
+Inspired by ocean creatures, the Porifera art glass centrepiece is a visually striking aquatic delight.

-To see more beautiful blue glass ornaments click here.
+To see more beautiful glass ornaments click here.

 Art Glass Centerpiece Artist